 Disadvantages of billet parts are that the cost increases as the production volumes increase, certain designs are not cost effective to machine from billet, there is high chip scrap if parts need to be extensively machined, and the billet part will not be as strong because grain flow in a forging is superior.

 The benefits of using a forging instead of billet is that a forging will provide a closer net shape, minimizing machining because less material is being used.
 Forging is more cost effective when parts are produced in higher production volumes.

-At Cerro Fabricated Products we serve many industries with our brass, aluminum, and copper forging services.
-Contact us and we’ll be happy to answer all of your questions and help you determine which form of metal manufacturing is best for your particular needs.
+At Cerro Fabricated Products, we serve many industries with our brass, aluminum, and copper forging capabilities.
+Contact us and we’ll be happy to answer all of your questions and help you determine which form of manufacturing is best for your particular needs.